 - 1. Review and approve any change in staff members significantly involved in any financing during the contract period, and discharge the firm promptly if such personnel changes do not meet the needs of the Commission. - 2.
 Reject any and all proposals with cause. - 3.
 Reject all proposals and seek new proposals when such procedure is reasonably in the best interest of the Commission. - 4.
 Make investigations regarding qualifications of any or all respondents, as the Selection Committee deems necessary. - 5.
 Request and receive such additional information as the Selection Committee may reasonably require.
 Failure to comply with such a request will result in disqualification. - 6.
-Waive minor irregularities in this RFP process.

-7. Make all submitted proposals and any attached materials available for Open Records requests pursuant to KRS 61.870.
+Waive minor irregularities in this RFP process. - 7.
+Make all submitted proposals and any attached materials available for Open Records requests pursuant to KRS 61.870, less information disclosed and labeled according to the "Proprietary Information" article of the RFP.